 But they often don’t warn you about the side effects that could harm your dog.
 The list of risky side effects is long and you need to know what they are.

-So I’ll share some good options with you for natural, much safer alternatives you can use.
+Fortunately, there are some excellent options for natural, much safer alternatives you can use.

-But first, let’s get into some background on carprofen.
+But first, here’s some background on carprofen …

 What Is Carprofen?

 You can get carprofen under many different brand names.
 Rimadyl is the best known.

 It’s a non-steroidal anti-inflammatory drug (NSAID) for dogs.
 Carprofen works by inhibiting COX-2, or cyclogenase enzymes that create prostaglandins.
 Prostaglandins are fatty acid derivatives that generate pain and inflammation.
 So suppressing them might seem like a good idea.
 But they also do several other important jobs throughout the body, like …

 - Contract or relax muscles in the gastrointestinal tract and lungs